xsolla/store-ue4-sdk/Documentation/Autogen/mainpage.md

 ### SDK methods for calling the Xsolla APIs

-To send requests to Xsolla servers and receive responses, the SDK provides the `XsollaStoreSubsystem`, UXsollaLoginSubsystem and `XsollaInventorySubsystem` classes.
+To send requests to Xsolla servers and receive responses, the SDK provides the UXsollaStoreSubsystem, UXsollaLoginSubsystem and UXsollaInventorySubsystem classes.
 If you want to implement your own logic for buying items or inventory management, and don’t want to write boilerplate code for API calls, these classes are a good place to start.

-The `XsollaLoginSubsystem` class includes methods to implement the following features:
+The UXsollaLoginSubsystem class includes methods to implement the following features:
 *   sign-up
 *   email confirmation
 *   user authentication via various mechanisms